jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 .. index::
     Nika; Batch processing

-Batch processing (no Figures)
+Batch processing (no images)
 ----------------------------

-*This is way to significantly speed up processing of Figures in Nika.*
+*This is way to significantly speed up processing of images in Nika.*

-Testing has shown that up to 75% of time to process data in Nika can be spent on displaying the Figures, drawing into the Figures, and graphing the 1D data.
+Testing has shown that up to 75% of time to process data in Nika can be spent on displaying the images, drawing into the images, and graphing the 1D data.
 And printing notes in the history area.
-Most of the time this is acceptable and Figures help users to understand what is happening.
-However, when processing large number of Figures this can needlessly slow down processing.
-The checkbox *Batch Proc. (no Figures)* speeds up processing by preventing needless Figure display.
-If this checkbox is selected, Nika will stop all Figure displays, updates of opened graphs and to indicate it is working will just display a panel *Nika is batch Processing data* (see next figure).
+Most of the time this is acceptable and images help users to understand what is happening.
+However, when processing large number of images this can needlessly slow down processing.
+The checkbox *Batch Proc. (no images)* speeds up processing by preventing needless image display.
+If this checkbox is selected, Nika will stop all image displays, updates of opened graphs and to indicate it is working will just display a panel *Nika is batch Processing data* (see next image).
 While this panel is up, Nika is running, but the only thing changing user can see is the red *Sample Name* on the main panel.
 When the selected batch of samples (batch is selected in the *Select input data* listbox) this panel will disappear.

 ..
 Figure:: media/Main_BatchProcessing1.jpg
    :align: center